 So we were pitted against two things: Julie wanted to stay home, and we didn’t want to borrow money for school.

 I’d been running the numbers out—we’d been budgeting with this little spreadsheet, and I’m looking and seeing, okay, we’ve got this pile of money saved.
-Could this run us for another two years until I can get my job and we can be done with school?
+Could this run us for another two years until I can get my job, increase my earning potential, and we can be done with school?
 No, it cannot, we’ll run out.